Call to Action

 Mobilize the breeding specialists, veterinarians, and experienced horse people immediately to begin evaluations and prioritization.

-Allocate resources to the highest-priority mares now to preserve the Spanish Barb’s remaining genetic legacy before it’s too late.
+Allocate resources to the highest-priority mares now to preserve the Wilbur Cruce’s remaining genetic legacy before it’s too late.

 Campaign Approach